 Evans, CISSP, CISM, CISA, CGEIT, Senior Managing Consultant with IBM Security Services, assists healthcare organizations in building regulatory compliant information security programs.
 With over 20 years of combined experience in healthcare IT management, consulting and information security, Brian previously served in the role of Information Security Officer at the University of Alabama Birmingham Health System, New York Hospital Queens, Fletcher Allen Healthcare, Atlantic Health and the Ohio State University Health System.
 He also led the Incident Response and Computer Forensic Investigations teams for Nationwide Insurance and was Vice President, IT Risk Management at KeyBank and JPMorgan Chase.
 Brian held IT management positions at the Ohio Department of Health and started his career as a medic in the U.S. Air Force.
-He has earned a Masterís in Public Administration from the University of Cincinnati and a B.S. in Business Management from the University of Maryland.
-He can be reached at email@example.com.
+He has earned a Masters in Public Administration from the University of Cincinnati and a B.S. in Business Management from the University of Maryland.
+He can be reached at firstname.lastname@example.org.

 Register or login for access to this item and much more